About the author

 Get Started

 We’re encouraged to see progress toward new labor stability in commercial production.
-The AICP and IATSE have reached tentative agreements on both a new three-year Commercial Production Agreement (CPA) and an inaugural Production Workers’ Agreement (PWA) covering freelance production department workers represented by IATSE Local 111 (Production Workers Guild).
+The AICP and IATSE have reached agreements on both a new three-year Commercial Production Agreement (CPA) and an inaugural Production Workers’ Agreement (PWA) covering freelance production department workers represented by IATSE Local 111 (Production Workers Guild).

 With the release of the Commercial MOA, we now know the changes are nominal, with adjustments focused primarily on wages and PH&W contributions.

-What this means right now
+What this means

-How Wrapbook will support you
+How Wrapbook supports you

 • Configuration & guidance: Wrapbook will both make sure all affected payrolls are processed accurately from the effective date going forward and update the Commercial Union PHW fringe guide.
 We will also ensure that the updated scale rates and PH&W contributions are reflected in payroll and reporting.